 The two causes are RDP plug-ins and UDP usage under certain conditions.

 This one is quite easy to test out.
-You simply go in the Experience tab of your RDP sessions and uncheck the Load plug-ins in embedded mode option.
+You simply go in the Experience tab of your RDP sessions and set Load plug-ins in embedded mode to False.
 Do this first as it has a really low impact.